shaohao99/sml/README.md

 # sml
-Examples of statistical machine learning: Linear Discriminant Analysis; Quadratic Discriminant Analysis; Basis Method; Smoothing Splines; Bayesian Method, Bootstrapping, Cross Validation, and Regression Tree.
+Examples of statistical machine learning.

 spline_bayes: Use various methods to analyze bone mineral density data.
 1. Smoothing splines; 2.
 Bayesian method.
 Bootstrapping and cross validation techniques are also applied.